-Public folder or a specific user folder can be selected for the creation of Intelligent cubes in MicroStrategy.
-After a report creation process is achieved, one can point the report to a cube and further right click on a folder and then select cube-option to create a new cube.
+A public folder or a specific user folder can be selected to create intelligent cubes in MicroStrategy.
+After a report creation process is achieved, one can point the report to a cube and further right-click on a folder and then select cube-option to create a new cube.
 Once cube creation is done, required report objects need to be selected and thus save the cube.
-Then, a cube is stored and ran to check, anyone creates multiple reports out of the cube now.
-A developer can also add new attributes and metrics with the cube and same would be available when we run the report any other time.
+Then, a cube is stored and ran to check; anyone creates multiple reports out of the cube now.
+A developer can also add new attributes and metrics with the cube, and the same would be available when we run the report any other time.

 Q7.
 What are the methods to implement Intelligent cube technology in MicroStrategy?

 This is the most popular MicroStrategy Interview Question asked in an interview.
-Intelligent cubes allow a user to access OLAP service features on reports, share set of data can be shared among multiple reports.
-Intelligent cubes are multi-dimensional cubes on a BI platform, having two unique methods to implement intelligent cube technology:
+Intelligent cubes allow a user to access OLAP service features on reports; a shared set of data can be shared among multiple reports.
+Intelligent Cubes are multi-dimensional cubes on a BI platform, having two unique methods to implement intelligent cube technology:

-- Personal intelligent cubes: It is an intelligent cube functionality, in which user can begin with report creation in a usual manner, and afterward analyze the reports with OLAP service feature like derived metrics, view filters, and dynamic aggregation.
-All features are processed with an in-memory copy of data, called as a personal intelligent cube.
-Thus, rather than being processed on data warehouse, processing occurs with an in-memory copy.
+- Personal intelligent cubes: It is an intelligent cube functionality in which the user can begin with report creation in a usual manner and afterwards analyze the reports with OLAP service feature like derived metrics, view filters, and dynamic aggregation.
+All features are processed with an in-memory copy of data, called a personal intelligent cube.
+Thus, rather than being processed in a data warehouse, processing occurs with an in-memory copy.

-- Intelligent cubes: A shared intelligent cube having a set of data, can be shared as a single in-memory copy, among reports generated by different users.
+- Intelligent cubes: A shared intelligent cube with a set of data can be shared as a single in-memory copy among different users’ reports.
 Sets of data are being returned from data warehouses and then save them directly into intelligence Server memory.
 All reports having access to intelligent cubes can utilize OLAP services features for reporting and analysis purpose.

 Q8.
 List out different algorithms being used in MicroStrategy?

-There are different sets of algorithms which are vastly supported in MicroStrategy, some of them are:
+There are different sets of algorithms that are vastly supported in MicroStrategy; some of them are: